 Searches for “CarbonCure” have grown by 150% over the last five years.

 Although the market value of CCUS is estimated to have been just $5.6 billion in 2020, it is expected to exceed $13.4 billion by 2027, with forecasts estimating a value of more than $100 billion by 2050.

 One of the silver linings of the pandemic is that environmental awareness amongst consumers, companies, and governments worldwide, seems to have heightened in its wake.

-Searches related to sustainable products — from clothing to food, automobiles, and even buildings — have gone up 71% over the last year.
+Searches related to sustainable products — from clothing to food, automobiles, and even buildings — have gone up 71% in 2021.